Tsuyopon-1067/math-print-maker/README.md

 - Generate 300 2D matrix multiplication problems in 3 columns format.
     ```
     printmaker matrix --dim 2
     ```

+- Generate 120 division problems with a remainderquadratic that the digit of left term is 3 and right term is 1 in 3 columns format.
+    ```
+    printmaker mod -s 120 --left 3 --right 1
+    ```

+- Generate 240 division problems with a remainderquadratic that the digit of left term is 5 and right term is 3 in 3 columns format.
+    ```
+    printmaker mod -s 240 -l 5 -r 3
+    ```

 - Generate 200 quadratic equation problems in 3 columns format.